refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-list-page.md

 -   `<Table.Column/>` is a native **Ant Design** component.
 It renders a column in the table.

     -   `dataIndex` prop is used to specify the field of the record that will be rendered in this column.
     -   `render` prop is used to render custom content in the column.
-In this tutorial, Inferencer used the `render` prop to render the `description` field using `<MarkdownField/>` component.
+In the auto-generated list page code, Inferencer used the `render` prop to render the `description` field using `<MarkdownField/>` component.

         [Refer to the `<MarkdownField/>` and other field components documentation for more information &#8594](/docs/api-reference/antd/components/fields/markdown/)